runwhen-contrib/rw-public-codecollection/codebundles/k8s-postgres-triage/README.md

 ## TODO
 - [ ] Consider adding additional troubleshooting queries
 - [ ] Consider analysing the output to provide recommendations (e.g. # of replicas, resource configuraitons, etc)
+- [ ] Consider how to select more useful items of interest, or at least omit thinkgs like the ugly metadata that comes in with the CRD